 The Project would not create a new source of substantial light or glare.
 Day and nighttime construction activities could temporarily add new sources of light and glare for residents, businesses, and local motorists along the Project corridor.
-These visual impacts would be minimized through implementation of AMMs AES-3 and -6, thereby reducing the impact to less than significant.
+These visual impacts would be reduced through implementation of AMMs AES-3 and AES-6.
+The impact would be less than significant.

-Caltrans would incorporate the following AMMs into the Project to offset or avoid potential impacts to aesthetics.
+Caltrans will incorporate the following AMMs into the Project to offset or avoid potential impacts to aesthetics.